 Why I chose Queen’s: After an undergrad in Anthropology and Museology at Western, I wanted to keep broadening my opportunities through an interdisciplinary grad program.
 Queen’s was one of the only schools in Canada to offer Cultural Studies and I decided to take the risk and reap the rewards of becoming part of the inaugural cohort.
-I finished my MA in Cultural Studies two years ago, and having enjoyed the interdisciplinary freedom, began the PhD directly after.
+I finished my MA in Cultural Studies with a thesis on Christianity, neoliberalism, and gender.
+Having enjoyed the interdisciplinary freedom, began the PhD directly after.
 From there, I moved on to what’s long been my underlying passion: religious studies.